BYOK (bring your own key)

 |---|---|---|

-| OpenAI | All four tasks (translation, parsing, vision, generation) | The default for parsing and visual comparison |
+| OpenAI | All four tasks (translation, parsing, vision, generation) | The default for visual comparison |

 | Anthropic | Translation, parsing, generation | Doesn’t currently work for visual regression — vision API differences |